SvenTiigi/STLocationRequest/README.md

 import STLocationRequest

-// Initialize STLocationRequestController with Configuration let locationRequestController = STLocationRequestController { (config) in
+// Initialize STLocationRequestController with Configuration let locationRequestController = STLocationRequestController { (config: STLocationRequestController.Configuration) in
     config.titleText = "We need your location for some awesome features" config.allowButtonTitle = "Alright"
     config.notNowButtonTitle = "Not now"